 How many days do I need to spend in Mahahual?

 Mahahual is a small pueblo which is perfect for a quick getaway.
 While most people spend between 2-3 days here, you can spend more time in Mahahual, if you want to visit some of the nearby Mayan ruins, take a trip to Bacalar or do several diving trips in the area.

-Similar to other destinations in Mexico’s Caribbean, Mahahual has a hot tropical climate.
+Similar to other destinations in Mexico’s Costa Maya Mahahual has a hot tropical climate.
 December through April is the dry season with little to no rain and plenty of sun and is the busiest time of the year in the region.
 Prices on hotels in Mahahual as well as tours tend to be more expensive than during this time.

 The low season in Mahahual is from June through October when the area receives the most precipitation and the rainstorms are not uncommon.
 However, if you plan your trip carefully, you can still enjoy Mahahual as rain tends to fall in the afternoon and lasts only a few hours.

 Mahahual is worth a visit because it’s one of the best hidden gems in Yucatan.
 It boasts clear turquoise waters, amazing white sand beaches and relaxed atmosphere.
 It offers a low-key getaway where you don’t need to spend a ton of money to have a good time.

 Mahahual is my favorite destination in Mexico Caribbean and the best place to visit in Mexico’s Costa Maya.